Don’t Overspend on Your Gap Assessment: 4 Common Mistakes to Avoid

 • Traditional Gap Assessment costs $10,000 - 50,000+ for CMMC and $30,000 - $150,000+ for FedRAMP (depending on level and complexity of your system).
 From here you’ll still need to pay implementation and documentation fees.

-• Gap Assessment and compliance roadmap is included with Paramify.
+• Gap Assessment and compliance roadmap is included with Paramify at no extra cost.
 The yearly fee also includes your SSP and other documentation.

 → Check out Paramify’s affordable pricing